Snow Removal - Frequently Asked Questions

 When the forecast calls for a greater than 70 per cent chance of snow, or when the temperatures mean icy roads could develop, the City applies liquid magnesium chloride or liquid sodium chloride to some of the main arterial roads and hillsides.
 These liquids prevent snow from bonding to the road surface and make it easier to plow the roads clear.
 As the City only has two trucks capable of carrying liquids, it is not possible to do all roads.

 Who is responsible for removing snow from the sidewalks?

-May I place the snow from my drive onto the travelled portion of the street?
+May I place the snow from my driveway onto the travelled portion of the street?

 Why is the snow downtown plowed to the centre of the street?

-In the downtown area there are not enough location where large accumulations of snow can be placed without impeding traffic.
+In the downtown area, there are not enough locations where large accumulations of snow can be placed without impeding traffic.
 The snow is plowed to the centre of the street where it can be picked up and hauled away during the night shift hours.

 Where do I place my waste & recycling carts during winter months?

 As per the Regional District website:

 - Find or clear an unobstructed site to put your carts out for collection.
 It's the responsibility of the resident to clear appropriate space at the curb/roadway in front of their property for placement of carts.

 - Put carts as close as possible to the street, without obstructing the street, sidewalk or bike lane.
 Often placing your carts on either side of your driveway allows for greater ease for the collection trucks and you.